Eolykab/fp-bitmaps/README.md

 # fp-bitmaps
-Creating voronoi.
+Creating voronoi using Haskell Functional Programming Language.
 This project uses ``JuicyPixels`` library to load and save images.
 ## Requirements
 This project requires ``stack``.
 You can download and install ``stack`` from https://docs.haskellstack.org/en/stable/README/ ``stack`` is a cross-platform program for developing Haskell projects.
 It is aimed at Haskellers both new and experienced.